Konamiman/ZWatcher/README.md

 ZWatcher is a small component that sits around [a simulated Z80 processor](https://bitbucket.org/konamiman/z80dotnet) and allows to create a set of *watchers*, each of which will awake when a certain condition is met and will then invoke one or more callbacks.
 Under the hood this is done by subscribing to the various code execution and memory access events provided by Z80.NET.

-ZWatcher has been developed as a tool that allows developing unit tests for Z80 code, however it can be useful to develop emulators as well, as a higher level alternative to the aforementioned Z80.NET's code execution and memory access events.
+ZWatcher has been developed as a tool to help in the development of unit tests for Z80 code, however it can be useful to develop emulators as well, as a higher level alternative to the aforementioned Z80.NET's code execution and memory access events.

-ZWatcher is available [as a NuGet package](https://bitbucket.org/konamiman/zwatcher) as well.
-Installing the ZWatcher package will install Z80.NET as well.
+ZWatcher is available [as a NuGet package](https://www.nuget.org/packages/ZWatcher) as well.
+Installing the ZWatcher package will install also Z80.NET, on which it depends.

 ## Hello, world! ##